-Students are expected to be in their seats promptly in the morning, after break, and after lunch.
-Students must notify the instructor before the start of class of any anticipated tardiness.
+As in the workplace, students are expected to be in their seats promptly in the morning, after break, and after lunch.
+Students are expected to notify the instructor before the start of class of any anticipated tardies.

 Leaving Campus During School Hours